sue0-si/2week_challenge_FE/README.md

 ### Things to improve
 - animation (mouse hover, scroll, etc)
 - use media query for different device characteristics and screen size
+- refactor css file
+- might be better to use React.js?

 ### Changelog